roberturban/xml-blackjack/README.md

 * At least 1 player has to be playing when starting a new game (currently it is possible to start a new game without anyone playing)
 * Check for players actually playing on the table (name != "" and balance >= 1 and bet > 0 and bet <= balance) in all relevant functions (e.g. setActivePlayer, checkWinningStatusA, after bet round when activePlayer is 1 again, ...)
 * After deleting a player, the other players should remain on their seats at the table (--> no right shifting in GUI)
-* Dealer gets his first two cards AFTER the bet-round (at the moment, the dealer gets 2*2cards due to the bet-round)
+* Dealer gets his first two cards AFTER the bet-round (at the moment, the dealer gets 2 x 2cards due to the bet-round)
 * Old ToDos

 Lower prio: